A Little About Us

 To date, over $180,000 have been given to recipients, ongoing generations that represent the 1968 and prior classes.

 The students seeking the Charles M. Hall Alumni Scholarship must have at least a 3.0 GPA and have received a letter of acceptance from a college or university.

 Wade Houston Charity Golf Classic

-The 8th Annual Wade Houston Charity Golf Classic will be held on Saturday, July 30 at a TBD location.
+The 9th Annual Wade Houston Charity Golf Classic will be held on Saturday, September 16 at Egwani Golf Course in Rockford, Tennessee.